yard-turkey/examples-and-blogs/examples/crossplane/aws-s3-bucket-workflow.md

 You can also check the logs of the operator - but as stated, those are pretty vanilla right now, so best approach is to step through each object and check status.

 - Provider - any errors?
-- Resource Class
+- Resource Class?
-- Resource Claim
+- Resource Claim?
 - Generated secret?
+- provisioner class?

-For example, run below command and look for the status section of the output
+For example, run below command to examine the s3buckets provisioner and look for the status section of the output
 ```
  # kubectl -n crossplane-system get s3buckets.storage.aws.crossplane.io -o yaml
  ...